dhyzy123/StyU-STD/README.md

 STD_Model: Defines the core detection model designed for training on generated sample data.
 The model emphasizes content detection while suppressing style variations.

 MatrixCosineSimilarity: Multiplys feat_s by feat_q or feat_q by feat_s is feasible.
+It is more common to multiply feat_q by feat_s, as is done in the paper.
+In fact, multiplying feat_s by feat_q is also a valid alternative, and the results are generally similar.